lukashaertel/kfunnels/README.md

 ## Define the data

-*kfunnels* supports primitives, enums, some collection types, variables that are themselves `@Funnelable`, interfaces that are -- in the instance -- funnelable.
+*kfunnels* supports primitives, enums, some collection types, variables that are themselves `@Funnelable`, interfaces that are at runtime funnelable.

 ```kotlin
 /**